Coping in a Crisis: Telehealth Opens New Opportunities for Patients and Providers

 It took a public health crisis to convince federal regulators to allow patients and providers to turn to telehealth.

-Now National Council for Behavioral Health members say there’s no reason to turn back.
+Now National Council for Mental Wellbeing members say there’s no reason to turn back.

 Changes in state and federal telehealth regulations since the beginning of the COVID-19 pandemic have accommodated the movement of behavioral health care treatment and services online.
 Now, the Centers for Medicare and Medicaid Services (CMS) allows providers to bill Medicare and Medicaid for a wide range of telehealth services for as long as the pandemic lasts.